ni/webvi-examples/UtilizeSkylineDataServices/Readme.md

 ## LabVIEW 2015-2017:

 1. [Install](https://www.systemlinkcloud.com/api-download) LabVIEW NXG 2.1 Web Module.
->**Note:** You must install LabVIEW NXG 2.1 Web Module for the Skyline API Support Key package to install on your machine.

-2. Click **Download Skyline API Key Support**.
-3. Double-click the package file to launch NI Package Manager.
-4. Follow instructions in the installation prompt to complete installation.
+2. Follow instructions in the installation prompt to complete installation.
-5. When the installation of the Skyline API Key Support package is complete, launch LabVIEW.
+3. Launch LabVIEW.
-6. Open Windows Explorer and go to `C:\Program Files (x86)\National Instruments\LabVIEW [Version]\vi.lib\Skyline\Configuration\Configuration HTTP_class`.
+4. Open Windows Explorer and go to `C:\Program Files (x86)\National Instruments\LabVIEW [Version]\vi.lib\Skyline\Configuration\Configuration HTTP_class`.
-7. Drag the `Open Configuration API Key.vi` to the block diagram.
+5. Drag the `Open Configuration API Key.vi` to the block diagram.

-You can connect your WebVIs to SystemLink Cloud from LabVIEW now.
+You can now connect your WebVIs to SystemLink Cloud from LabVIEW.

 # SystemLink Cloud
 In this section, you’ll learn how to set up, build, and connect your web application to SystemLink Cloud from LabVIEW NXG 2.1 Web Module.